xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

 The `repository` object is the root node of a component repository.
-A `repository` can have all the properties and behaviour of a `package`.
+A `repository` can have all the properties and behaviour of a `cdlPackage`.

 ### Containers

-`repository` are inherently containers, so they include `package`, `cdlComponents`, `cdlOptions` and `cdlInterfaces` objects that should go below this object in the configuration hierarchy.
+`repository` are inherently containers, so they include `cdlPackage`, `cdlComponents`, `cdlOptions` and `cdlInterfaces` objects that should go below this object in the configuration hierarchy.

 ### Optional properties